sebastiaan-maes/sebastiaan-maes.github.io/_pages/about.md

   - /about.html
 ---

-<p align="justify">I am a postdoctoral researcher at the University of Antwerp and a visting postdoctoral researcher at Aix-Marseille University.
+<p align="justify">I am a postdoctoral researcher at Department of Economics at the University of Antwerp.
 My research is funded by a fellowship of the Research Foundation Flanders (FWO).
-I obtained my PhD from KU Leuven.</p>
+I obtained my PhD in Economics from KU Leuven.</p>

 <p align="justify">My primary research interests are <b>(applied) microeconometrics</b> and <b>public economics</b>, with a strong focus on demand and welfare analysis and social interactions.</p>